+DISRUPTING LEARNING

-KEEPING OTHERS FROM LEARNING - interfering with the learning of others will not be condoned.
+Interfering with the learning of others will not be condoned.
 Consequences are:

 - Classroom disruptions teachers are responsible for their classroom environment.
-Students will not interrupt the learning of others.

-- K-3 First Offense Teacher Contact

-Second Offense Note Sent Home

-Third Offense Lunch Detention

-Fourth Offense 2 Lunch Detentions

-Fifth Offense - 3 Lunch Detentions/Possible In School Suspension Additional offenses: Determination of the Administration
+Students will not interrupt the learning of others. - K-3 First Offense Teacher Contact Second Offense - Note Sent Home Third Offense - Lunch Detention Fourth Offense - 2 Lunch Detentions Fifth Offense - 3 Lunch Detentions/Possible In School Suspension Additional offenses: Determination of the Administration - 4-6 First Offense Notice sent home Second Offense - Lunch Detention Third Offense - 3 Lunch Detentions

+Fourth Offense - 1 In-School Suspension Additional offenses: Determination of the Administration